ChristopherCarver/eBondCollegiality/Guide.md

         },

         // func: checkCondition
-        // desc: determines if the response is from AlphaCo; called by ecc queue business rule
+        // desc: determines if the response is from SUPPLIER; called by ecc queue business rule
         // parm: n/a
         // retn: true or false
         checkCondition: function () {